department-of-veterans-affairs/Virtual-Regional-Office/hypertension/README.md

 Note: For deployment to AWS, you'll need to get the `KmsCmkId` from the [Initial Deployment](#initial-deployment) section below.

+Set your environment variables per the [Environment Variables](#environment-variables) section.

 ## Develop and Test Locally

 This workflow is for locally developing the individual Python functions